MofidDev/web-development-course/src/assets/content/html.md

 ### Meta Element

 - The meta element is an abbreviation for metadata, which is data that describes other data.
-In this case, <mark>the meta element describes the contents of the HTML document</mark>.
+In this case, the meta element describes the contents of the HTML document.
 The head element can include any number of meta elements, each providing a single data point using the name/value pair construct

 - ```html
   <meta name="author" content="Hosein Ghanbari" />